Bevis Hillier: Life and work

-Hillier was born in Redhill, Surrey, where the family lived at 27, Whitepost Hill.
+Hillier was born in Redhill, Surrey.
+In 1947 the family moved to South Merstham, Surrey; in 1959, back to Redhill.
 His father was Jack Hillier, an authority and author on Japanese art; his mother, Mary Louise (née Palmer), was an authority on wax dolls and automata.
 Hillier was educated at Reigate Grammar School and Magdalen College, Oxford, where he won the Gladstone Memorial Prize for History.
-He was employed as a journalist on The Times from 1963 (on the editorial staff until 1968; antiques correspondent from 1970 to 1984; deputy literary editor from 1981 to 1984).
+He was employed as a journalist on The Times from 1963 (on the editorial staff until 1968; edited The Connoisseur magazine (1972–76); antiques correspondent of The Times from 1970 to 1984; deputy literary editor from 1980 to 1981).
+In 1981, editor of The Times's colour magazine.
+From 1982 to 1984, features editor, then executive editor of the Telegraph Sunday Magazine.
 From 1984 to 1988, he was an associate editor of the Los Angeles Times.
 He has since been a reviewer for The Spectator.

 In 1968 Hillier's book Art Deco of the 20s and 30s was published by Studio Vista.
 This was the first major work on a hitherto neglected genre of art that had previously been referred to as Art Moderne (the term Art Moderne has since come to be used to refer to the later streamlined style of Art Deco in the 1930s).
 Hillier's use of the term Art Deco became definitive.
 In 1971 Hillier curated a major Art Deco show at the Minneapolis Institute of Arts, which helped to increase popular awareness of this style.

-In 1969 Studio Vista published Hillier's Cartoons and Caricatures, a study of caricature from the 13th century to the late 20th.
-Hillier has also written books on ceramics and posters, as well as The Style of the Century (1983), a review of the various styles of art in the 20th century, from Art Nouveau through psychedelia and pop art to punk.
+In 1969 Weidenfeld published Hillier's Posters.
+In 1970 Studio Vista published his Cartoons and Caricatures, a study of caricature from the 13th century to the late 20th.
+Hillier has also written books on ceramics, as well as Austerity Binge: Decorative Arts of the 1940s and 50s and The Style of the Century (1983), a review of the various styles of art in the 20th century, from Art Nouveau through psychedelia and pop art to punk.

 Hillier's major work, however, is the authorised biography of Sir John Betjeman.
-It took Hillier 25 years to research and write, and was published by John Murray in three volumes (1988, 2002 and 2004).
+It took him 28 years to research and write, and was published by John Murray in three volumes (1988, 2002 and 2004).
 A one-volume abridgement was published in 2006 for Betjeman's centenary.

+He was elected a Fellow of the Royal Society of Literature in 1997.

 From the age of 60, Hillier has resided at the almshouse of the Hospital of St Cross in Winchester, Hampshire, having an appreciation for the architecture reminiscent of his time at Oxford.